Belteshazzar89/sterlingcoleman/_pages/exploration/grandes-randonnees/21/april-18.md

 We came into contact with more and more people, and I realized we had changed from countryside etiquette to town mode when my greetings failed to receive a response.

 Close to the town, we stopped on a big concrete slab and rested with many tourists who were taking pictures.
-We could see the town of Étretat, as well as the iconic naturalo arch in jutting out from the cliff into the water.
+We could see the town of Étretat, as well as the iconic natural arch jutting out from the cliff into the water.
 Daniel played soccer with a family.

 We stayed there for hours, delaying our descent into the town.
 When we finally did go down, we found a playground for the kids.
 There were tourists everywhere, and it was a very different atmosphere from the rest of the hike, which was solitary.

 After a long time there, we couldn't wait any longer, and climbed up out of town.
-The number of tourists hiking on the West side of town had dwindled down to very few, and as we hiked farther from town, we were along again.
+The number of tourists hiking on the West side of town had dwindled down to very few, and as we hiked farther from town, we were alone again.

 Arriving at the point where the trail heads inland and leaves the coast for the last time, there was no one there.
 We set up our tent and staked it down.
 Thankfully the wind was not too strong, even on the cliff edge.
 Later on a couple of people walked by, but they didn't mind us.

-I got some pictures of our tent as the aun set over the English Channel.
+I got some pictures of our tent as the sun set over the English Channel.
 Alex spent a long time cooking food for everyone.
 As we got to sleep I felt a bit sad that our hike was starting to wind down and that we would be leaving behind the cliffs of Normandy in the morning.

 {% include gallery layout="half" %}